Melyohin-AA/OpenWeatherApiHandleLib/README.md

 ```

 ## Usage
+`ApiHandle` object accepts an API key for the OpenWeatherAPI on initialization.

+`ApiHandle.GetWeatherInCity` method accepts the name of the city and returns information about the weather at the current moment.
+It returns information about the first city which was found by searching for the city name.

+`ApiHandle` object stores weather information about the requested cities and if it is relevant, returns the stored value (Weather is considered to be up to date if less than `ApiHandleFactory.WeatherRelevancePeriod` seconds have passed since the measurement).

+In order to save memory, `ApiHandle` object stores information for no more than `ApiHandleFactory.CachedWeatherLimit` cities at a time.

+`ApiHandle` object has two types of behavior: on-demand and polling mode.
+In on-demand mode it updates the weather data only on user requests.
+In polling mode `ApiHandle` object requests new weather information for all stored locations to have zero-latency response for user requests.
+Mode of an `ApiHandle` object is passed as parameter on initialization.

+You can work with different API keys, while creating two `ApiHandle` objects with the same key is not possible.
+To free used key use the `ApiHandle.Dispose` method.

 ### How to create an `ApiHandle` object
 An `ApiHandle` object can be created with the `ApiHandleFactory.Make` method ([doc](#apihandlefactorymake-method)).